tonmoydeb404/typescript/readme.md

 ## Dynamic Type

-when our data type is not specified we can use "any" keyword to set any type of data in our variable
+when our data type is not specified we can use `any` keyword to set any type of data in our variable

 ```typescript
 let x: any;